 We wanted to share some of the advice we have learned about advancing a career in grants management.

 Breaking into grant consulting is not an easy proposition.
 There is no typical career path that determines how you get there.
 Yes; grant writing is the obvious one, but this doesn’t automatically prepare you for consulting.
 If you have only been writing for one organization, or one type of organization, then you might have too narrow an understanding to help organizations in different focus areas.

 Serving on a grant review committee in an organization is another way of making inroads, but it suffers the same limitations as being a grant writer: the criteria and process used to determine winners might not applicable to other organizations, and in some cases, the rubric being used might end up shutting out more good ideas than expected.

-Get involved with Giving Circles Fund
+Get involved with a Giving Circle through GrapeVine

 Join the Unfunded List evaluation committee